rmjarvis/TreeCorr/README.rst

 - It can compute correlations of regular number counts, weak lensing shears, or scalar quantities such as convergence or CMB temperature fluctutations.
 - 2-point correlations may be auto-correlations or cross-correlations.
+This includes shear-shear (aka GG), count-shear (NG), count-count (NN), kappa-kappa (KK), etc.
-This includes shear-shear, count-shear, count-count, kappa-kappa, etc.  (Any combination of shear, kappa, and counts.)
+  (Any combination of shear, kappa, and counts.)
-- 3-point correlations currently can only be auto-correlations.
-This includes shear-shear-shear, count-count-count, and kappa-kappa-kappa.
-The cross varieties are planned to be added in the near future.
+- 3-point correlations include both auto-correlations (e.g. NNN, KKK, GGG) and mixed cross-correlations (e.g. NNG, NKK, KGG and permutations).
+- Additional combinations involving fields with other spin values besides 0 and 2.
+  This includes vectors (spin-1, referred to as V), shear (spin-2, G), trefoil (spin-3, T), and quatrefoil (spin-4, Q).
+There are classes implementing 2- and 3-point correlations of these kinds of fields as well.
 - Both 2- and 3-point functions can be done with the correct curved-sky calculation using RA, Dec coordinates, on a Euclidean tangent plane, or in 3D using either (RA,Dec,r) or (x,y,z) positions.